akouz/HBus/README.md

 Free topology is allowed.
 Total length of cables should not exceed 500 m.
 A single terminating resistor 100 Ohm should be placed somwhere in a middle of the network.

 Cat5/Cat6 cables have limited current carrying capability.
-To prevent fire in case of short circuit, power supply +12V connected to the bus should have current limit at no more than 2A.
-In simplest case use a 1A...2A fuse.
+To prevent fire in case of short circuit, power supply +12V connected to the bus should have current limit or a [slow-blow fuse.](https://electronics.stackexchange.com/questions/25055/slow-blow-vs-fast-acting-fuse) Cat5/Cat6 single core cable has wires 0.5 mm diameter or 24 AWG (0.511 mm diameter).
+Single [AWG24 wire can carry 2..3.5 A](https://en.wikipedia.org/wiki/American_wire_gauge), depending on allowed temerature rise.
+For a short time AWG24 can carry 5A or more, but cable insulation material will be degraded rapidly.

+Thus, when 2 wires in parallel are used for power distribution, Cat5/Cat6 can carry up to 4..7 A of current.
+However, it would be a bit risky, because it is hard to quarantee that both cores are always connected.
+Safe and reliable applications should not distribute more than 3A via Cat5/Cat6 cable, even when 2 or 3 cores connected in parallel.

 More expensive EIB/KNX cable can be used too.
+With 0.8 mm wires it can reliably distribute [up to 10A of current.](https://en.wikipedia.org/wiki/American_wire_gauge)

 ## CAN driver restrictions